iMIS Power Suite - Power Automate Connector

 Add File Data

-To add the actual file contents, place the cursor in between the two quotes (""
+1. Place the cursor in between the two quotes ("").

 Add File Name